 Washington Redskins QB Alex Smith carted off field after gruesome injury

-Washington Redskins quarterback Alex Smith appeared to suffer a severe injury in Sunday's game against the Houston Texans, forcing him to be carted off the field with a cast on his right foot.
+Washington Redskins quarterback Alex Smith suffered two broken bones in his right leg during Sunday's game against the Houston Texans, forcing him to be carted off the field with a cast on his foot.

-Smith's right foot and ankle bent in an awkward direction as he was sacked by J.J.
-Watt and Kareem Jackson midway through the third quarter.
+Smith's right foot and ankle bent in an awkward direction as J.J.
+Watt and Kareem Jackson sacked him midway through the third quarter.
 Smith covered his face with both hands, then a towel as medical personnel check him out.

 Players from both teams offered well wishes to Smith before he was taken from the field on a motorized cart.
 The 34-year-old waved to the FedEx Field crowd as he was driven away.